MaurizioB/Bigglesworth/docs/Bigglesworth/80-terminology.rst

 other purposes than commonly used because the original purpose is not appliable and there is no standard id for what that control achieves.

-CC identifiers for the BLofeld can be found at page 113 in the User Manual, or by mean of the "Midi implementation chart" item in the "?" menu of Bigglesworth.
+CC identifiers for the Blofeld can be found at page 113 in the User Manual, or by mean of the "Midi implementation chart" item in the "?" menu of Bigglesworth.

 .. _deviceid: